- What is pre-foreclosure?

 Banks nor are they furnished on the actual foreclosure notices.
 However,

-representatives of Foreclosure Listing Service have recorded the final bid
+representatives of F.I.L.S. have recorded the final bid

 prices of every property foreclosed at every foreclosure sale since 1967.
 From